Aubrey Beauclerk (politician)

 Aubrey William de Vere Beauclerk (1801 – 1854) was a Radical British Member of Parliament (MP), who was elected to serve the dual-member East Surrey, making contributions in the Commons between 1833 and 1837, when he did not stand for re-election.
 One of his great-grandfathers was a younger son of the 1st Duke of St Albans (paternal-line-only), two of the others were the 3rd Duke of Marlborough and 2nd Duke of Richmond.

 Domestic life

-Beauclerk, born on 20 February 1801, was the son of Charles George Beauclerk and Emily Charlotte Ogilvie.
+Born on 20 February 1801, he was the eldest son of Charles George Beauclerk and Emily Charlotte Ogilvie.
 His patrilineal great-grandfather was a younger son of the 1st Duke of St Albans, two of those on other lines were the 3rd Duke of Marlborough and 2nd Duke of Richmond, the latter through his mother.
 He was a political radical, active in the reform movement.

-He lived at Ardglass Castle in County Down, Ireland, the mansion known as St. Leonard Lodge, Horsham and Cheltenham, England.
+Seated at Ardglass Castle in County Down, Ireland, Beauclerk also had an English country house known as St. Leonard's Lodge, near Horsham, and a town house in Cheltenham.